Homesick — Having trouble adjusting to college life

 Dear Home Sick,

 Despite the fact that many of your fellow first-years wouldn't admit it, homesickness is actually quite a common "ailment," especially when the shiny newness of college is starting to wear off and reality is setting in about your workload, exams, and other responsibilities.
 Depending on your situation, you may have been away from home for just long enough that it suddenly seems worthy of missing.
-Another thing your peers might not admit: they, too, feel like they're having trouble finding a social niche, and perhaps are working over-time to project the "I've got lots of buddies" image or the "I'm too cool to care" stance.
-Finding your niche and making good friends takes time.
+Another thing your peers might not admit: they, too, feel like they're having trouble finding a social niche.
+It takes time to make good friends.

 This is all to say that what you're feeling is completely natural.
-In fact, you might find pieces of yourself in the following two Q&As in the Go Ask Alice! archives: Friends for first year guy and Unhappy first year.
 The thing is, though your struggles might be common ones, that doesn't mean they don't hurt.
 The fact that you've sent in the question shows that not only are you taking your own concerns seriously (which is a great skill, one you'll always find valuable), you're also poised and ready to do something about them.

 It might help to start by thinking about what it is in particular that you miss about family, friends, and home.
 Perhaps it's the comfort of a familiar routine, sharing ideas with people that already know you well, or the way your pets greeted you every afternoon after school.
 Maybe having a roommate just doesn't allow you the privacy you'd like, or you're sick of having to buy your own pain reliever and cough drops each time you get a headache or a cold.
 Sometimes it's the little, familiar things and situations we could depend on that are the hardest to adjust to not having around anymore.